 If you search your ancestors in Decollatura, in the province of Catanzaro, Calabria region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-Registry offices in Calabria and in Catanzaro province were established in early 1800: it means that you could find information in Decollatura registrar as of that date.
+In towns and villages of Calabria and in Catanzaro province registry offices were established in 1809: it means that you could find your ancestors records in Decollatura town hall archives as of that date.

-Before to start your genealogy research in Decollatura, we suggest you to read our tips for your search.
-They are useful to search in Abruzzo and in Decollatura too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Calabria and of course in Decollatura too!

-It could be important to know if the last name you are investigating is a frequent surname in Decollatura.
-As more your surname is common in Decollatura, as more it could be difficult to find the right info about your ancestors in Decollatura archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Decollatura.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Decollatura archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Catanzaro province are:

 Aiello, Bianco, Caruso, Cimino, Colosimo, Cosentino, Critelli, Curcio, De Fazio, Donato, Falvo, Fazio, Folino, Gallo, Gentile, Gigliotti, Grande, Greco, Gualtieri, Leone, Mancuso, Marino, Mastroianni, Mazza, Mazzei, Mercuri, Molinaro, Muraca, Nistico, Paone, Paonessa, Perri, Procopio, Pugliese, Ranieri, Rocca, Rotella, Rotundo, Russo, Sacco, Scalise, Sestito, Talarico, Torchia, Trapasso, Vaccaro, Vescio, Viscomi.

 Church Records in Decollatura